deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

    * Download a zipfile of MIDI files (e.g., http://truthsite.org/music/bach-midi.zip)
    * Unzip into a directory containing midi files
-   * Run MidiMusicExtractor on that directory (it will prompt you)
+   * Run MidiMusicExtractor on that directory (it will prompt you and put output files in your home directory in midi-learning/)
-   * Run GravesLSTMForTwoPartHarmonies on the harmonies file output by MidiMusicExtractor.
+   * Run GravesLSTMForTwoPartHarmonies on the harmonies file output by MidiMusicExtractor (it will prompt you)
    * Then play the resulting samples with PlayTwoPartHarmonies.
+(You'll need to copy-and-paste a sample to a file.)

 MidiMusicExtractor.java prompts you for a path to a midi directory.
 It then produces, inside midi-learning/ in your home diectory, a subdirectory containing a harmonies file of extracted two-party harmony strings, a subdirectory